The links below correspond to screens in the software.

 The software will set the "eligible age" box based on the birth date, but you may change that setting if, for example, the child is disabled and will remain eligible for child support after reaching the age of majority.

-You enter children not of the relationship because they may count as tax exemptions, which affect the tax calculation.
+You enter children of other relationships because they may count as tax exemptions, which affect the tax calculation.

 Also, many states give credit in the child support guideline calculation for children who are living with a party who are not of the relationship.
 These credits include: